borispovod/lisk-dapps-docs/BasicDapp.md

 #### Example

-Below is an example of how to create a test dapp using **lisk-cli** with the corresponding output:
+Below is an example of how to create a test dapp using **Lisk CLI** with the corresponding output:

 ```sh
 ?
 Existing blockchain.db file will be replaced, are you sure?
 Yes